gutentag1026/netWhat/README.md

 ## What are the rules to make 2 devices communicate using IP addresses
 ISP assigns an IP address, which is a unique address given to your computer or network to communicate on the Internet.
 ## How does routing work with IP
+IP routing is a process of transferring data from one network to another as IP packets.
+Routers provide [IP routing](https://www.computernetworkingnotes.com/ccna-study-guide/basic-of-ip-routing-explained-with-example.html)
 ## What is a default gateway for routing
+A default gateway is an interface of a router that connects the local network with the remote network.
+By default, an IP protocol forwards all packets to the default gateway except the packets that belong to the local IP network.
 ## What is a port from an IP point of view and what is it used for when connecting to another device
+Just as the IP address identifies the computer, The [network port](http://www.steves-internet-guide.com/tcpip-ports-sockets/) identifies the application or service running on the computer.
 ### Additional Resources
 [IP Subnet Calculator](https://www.calculator.net/ip-subnet-calculator.html)